What is the AIG?

 • The Association establishes and maintains the “Principles and Standards for Offices of Inspectors General.”
 Also known as the “Green Book”, the AIG’s Principles and Standards establish criteria for creating and administering inspector general offices consistent with best practices within the inspector general profession.
 A link to the Green Book can be accessed by clicking here.

 • Through the work of our ten local Chapters, the Association sponsors local and regional training sessions and networking events for the local inspector general community, and provide continuing professional education (CPEs) credits for professional staff.

 Who runs the AIG?

 How many chapters does the AIG have?

-The AIG currently has ten chapters: Asia-Pacific (Hawaii), Boston, California, District of Columbia, Florida, Illinois, New York/New Jersey, San Diego, Texas, and Tidewater (Virginia).
+The AIG currently has five chapters: District of Columbia, Florida, Illinois, New York/New Jersey, and Texas

 How many OIGs are there in the United States?